faa5115/blochSimulations/README.md

   B1e = B1ea ;

   So B1ea will be the RF pulse having the set excitaiton phase and specifying which location along the slice select axis to excite.
-  Below is an at isocenter example and another example exciting 4mm away from isocenter:
+  Below is an at isocenter example and another example exciting 4mm away from isocenter (both with a ninety degree flip angle):

   ![](/images/0mmOffIsoCenterB1Plot.jpg)
   ![](images/neg4mmOffIsoCenterB1Plot.jpg)